crabshank/Cheat-engine-tools/readme.md

 2 -> Non-pointer and non-table registers are printed as little endian hex rather than as arrays of bytes.

+3 -> Everything but non-table registers is printed as little endian hex rather than as arrays of bytes.

 Otherwise (default) -> Print all logged data as arrays of bytes.

 **f** is a (full path to a) file name (use double backslashes instead on single ones), where all the logged data will be dumped; if unspecified or nil, the data will be printed to the console, otherwise it will be dumped to the specified file path.